jcdsr/norther_ireland_flag_svg/README.md

 Save the file on flags/4x3

 ```
-Then copy those files into the the flag folder and add these lines to the flag.css
+Then add these lines to the flag.css

 ```
 .flag-icon-gb-nir {